 When I left the Navy and started college, I collected less, but the unnatural urge to buy stuff continued.
 In a warped way, buying stuff would be a haphazard way to avoid the feeling of gooey loneliness.

 At the time, I was caught up in other emotions and unable to find this truth.
 I drifted along with the urge to shop mindlessly.
-Memoires get hazier with time, but after college, when I had way too much unemployed free time, I started growing a fascination with Hoarders.
+Memoires get hazier with time, but after college, I had way too much unemployed free time, and I developing a fascination with show, Hoarders.

 I wanted to capture some magic too!

 When I love something, the answer is always yes.
 Yes, I need to keep the tiny yet inaccurate globe on my bookshelf.
-Yes, I need owl bookends even though I got rid of many books.
+Yes, I need owl bookends even though I got rid of most of my books.
 Absolutely yes, a small stuffed Hedwig is an acceptable item for a 35-year-old Ravenclaw who is still waiting for an acceptance letter to Hogwarts.

 Love is better than logic.
 My life has more love and less logic than the cluttered days of my past.